 Information for Parents of U14, U12, and U10 Racers

-Thank you for entering your child in the 2019 Mayor’s Challenge.
+Thank you for entering your child in the 2020 Mayor’s XC Ski Challenge.
 Your young skier will experience racing in the same format as the top racers in the country.
-As a newcomer to a US Ski & Snowboard Association sanctioned race, we would like to walk you through what that means to you as a parent and familiarize you with the process.
+As a newcomer to a U.S. Ski & Snowboard Association sanctioned race, we would like to walk you through what that means to you as a parent and familiarize you with the process.

 The Youth Race is part of the CXC Youth Cup and Skiwerx Series.
 The event will follow the same procedures and rules that apply to the Junior Cup division, as well as the rules of the CXC Youth Cup.
 Only racers and credentialed coaches, race staff and volunteers are allowed in the start/finish area and on the course.